 are there any suggestions for a good at home hair dye kit?

-and is it better to get it done at a salon or do it yourself?posted about 4 years ago
+and is it better to get it done at a salon or do it yourself?posted over 4 years ago

 I think it depends on what type of hair you have.
 I have medium – coarse hair so dying it makes is frizzy and dry and just “damaged” looking.
 Especially since I was really into bleaching in my younger days!

-For the record, it’s taken me about 3 years of not dying my hair and taking extra good care of it to make it look normal again.posted about 4 years ago
+For the record, it’s taken me about 3 years of not dying my hair and taking extra good care of it to make it look normal again.posted over 4 years ago

-It’s worth it if you take care of it but in the end, your natural hair is the best :)posted about 4 years ago
+It’s worth it if you take care of it but in the end, your natural hair is the best :)posted over 4 years ago

 For me its worth it because my eyebrow were always a darker color than my natural dirty blond hair, and a dark chocolate with warm tones suited my skin tone better than my cool toned hair.